lavaorg/telex/plugins/inputs/exec/README.md

 ### Common Issues:

-#### Q: My script works when I run it by hand, but not when Telegraf is running as a service.
+#### Q: My script works when I run it by hand, but not when Telex is running as a service.

-This may be related to the Telegraf service running as a different user.
-The official packages run Telegraf as the `telegraf` user and group on Linux systems.
+This may be related to the Telex service running as a different user.
+The official packages run Telex as the `telex` user and group on Linux systems.